AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 BiteBuddy data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+Closing BiteBuddy after running it for the first time with 1) no existing data folder and 2) without executing any commands also causes this data folder with the JSON file to be generated.
+This is one of the 2 intended ways to generate the data file, the other being whenever a command successfully executes for the first time.

 ### Editing the data file

 BiteBuddy data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

+Users are intended to only edit BiteBuddy's JSON file when BiteBuddy is not open.
+On startup, if the JSON file exists, BiteBuddy will only read all data from the JSON file **once** into the program's memory.
+No subsequent reads to this file
+are made, and successful commands will cause a write to this file.
+Closing BiteBuddy will cause the JSON file to be overwritten with BiteBuddy's latest data from the program.

+Any external modifications to the JSON file will not influence a running instance of BiteBuddy.
+If any are made, when the running instance of BiteBuddy exits, it will overwrite all external modifications made and replace it with the program's data.

 <box type="warning" seamless>